9 Best Management

 Weren’t we just talking about this?
 So, yeah, there are a ton of fantastic ways to help you measure training effectiveness and all kinds of soft skills.
 A lot of these you need to be certified in, or hire someone who is.
 These are just a few of the assessments we use on a pretty regular basis:

 · DiSC Workplace Assessment – Don’t let the title fool you, it’s a personality test!
 But, to be fair it IS applied to behaviors in the workplace.
 We like this one because all assessments are simply “tools” and what good is a tool if you can’t remember it?
 Ever taken the MBTI?
 Quick, what are your 4 letters?
 Don’t remember?
 Yeah, join the crowd.
-The good thing about the DiSC is that most people DO remember what their personality preference six months after the training.
+The good thing about the DiSC is that most people DO remember what their personality preference is six months after the training.

 · MBTI – Myers Briggs Type Indicator – OK, we use this one too.
 After all, she is the patron mother and big daddy of personality assessments.
-First published in 1962 and she is still quite popular.
+First published in 1962 and still quite popular.
 There are 16 different styles you can fit into.
 This one can take you on a pretty deep dive if you like.
 When we do this one with client’s we recommend the “Form M” assessment.
 The reason?
 It reveals those tricky “out of pattern” scores which seems to really help people understand their personality quirks.

 · Change Style Indicator (CSI) – Some people find it very difficult to deal with change.
 Others actually like changing things up, sometimes just for the sake of something new.
 Still others are in the middle somewhere.
 The Change Style Indicator is an excellent assessment which helps people understand their preferred approach to change: Conserver, Pragmatist or Originator.
 Knowing which style you prefer, and the styles of those you lead, helps immensely with strategies to help your Managers lead effective change efforts in your company.